ApeironTsuka/node-webpmux/README.md

-          type, // The type of image this frame is, from the constants table. x, y, // The frame's x, y position. width, height, // The frame's width and height. duration, // The duration of the frame. blend, dispose, // The frame's blend/dispose flags.
+          type, // The type of image this frame is, from the constants table. x, y, // The frame's x, y position. width, height, // The frame's width and height. delay, // The duration of the frame. blend, dispose, // The frame's blend/dispose flags.
           // Additionally, one or more of the following. vp8, // The raw, compressed WebP data for a lossy image.
 If present, there will be no `vp8l`.